Nahuel Losada

 Nahuel Hernán Losada (born 17 April 1993) is an Argentine professional footballer who plays as a goalkeeper for Lanús.

 Career

 He was born on 17 April 1993 in Berisso, in the Province of Buenos Aires.
 He made the lower divisions in the Estudiantes de La Plata.
 With no place in the Estudiantes team, he was loaned to Unión de Mar del Plata for the whole of the 2015 season.

+He was the hero as CA Lanús beat Atlético Mineiro in the 2025 Copa Sudamericana final saving three penalties in the penalty shootout.